Chart Color Schemes

 Glen Alpine has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects that could affect the region.
-Notable ones include Greater Macarthur Growth Area, Ambarvale Place Masterplan & Redevelopment, Spring Farm Riverside Estate, and Spring Farm Parkway Stage 1.
+AreaSearch has identified eight projects that could affect this region.
+Notable projects include Greater Macarthur Growth Area, Ambarvale Place Masterplan & Redevelopment, Spring Farm Riverside Estate, and Spring Farm Parkway Stage 1.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.